UnsignedArduino/Chessboard-Design/README.md

 * Credits to the CAD models of certain hardware pieces can be found in the notes of [Chessboard-Hardware](https://github.com/UnsignedArduino/Chessboard-Hardware) and [Chessboard-Hardware-2](https://github.com/UnsignedArduino/Chessboard-Hardware-2).
+* The M2.5 standoffs and other related hardware models came from McMaster Carr.
+I picked these ones because it's what I had laying around.